 How Performance is Measured

 Currently, citations that are issued by each of the 10 District Stations are hand tallied.
 The separate Traffic Detail officers have handheld devices for citations, and their citations issued are downloaded at the end of each shift.
 These results are compiled to get the overall view of the department’s progress toward meeting the goal of 50 percent “Focus on the Five” citations.
-A project is underway to have all of the data readily available via the automated, handheld system by early 2017.
+A project is underway to have all of the data readily available via the automated, handheld system in 2018.

 The number displayed on the scorecard page represents a fiscal year average of the values in the chart above.

 - View the SFPD’s monthly Traffic Stats reports on “Focus on the Five.”

 - View the SFPD's police district maps and learn about the citywide Traffic Company.